Spirita/minetest-snowdrift/README.md

 ## 4 Features

-- Sometimes it rains !
-- It will be snow if you are in a cold biome.
+- Sometimes it rains, it will be snow if you are in a cold biome.
 - Rain and snow make sound.
+- Chat commands /weather and /setweather that work as in mymonth and the Jeija's mod.

+### Chat commands

+- Get informations

+    /weather

+- Force the weather

+You need the privs "weather".

+    /setweather wantedweather

+wantedweather : "rain", "snow", "clear" or "default", default let the function of the weather decide.

 ## 5 Technique